Get in Touch

 So it might be worth quietly looking around your desk, your friendship circle or your leadership team and asking yourself a couple of questions.

-And if you are leading, who on my team is showing early signs of behaviour that could become corrosive if left alone?
+And if you are leading, ask who on your team is showing early signs of behaviour that could become corrosive if left alone?

 You could try waving some sage around the office and hoping the energy shifts.
 It might make the place smell impressive for half an hour.
 It might also be quite fun albeit people would think that you have become totally unhinged (although if you are surrounded by too many toxic people, maybe you actually have…)

-But you will probably get better results by trusting your intuition early, having the conversation sooner than feels comfortable, and being clear about the standards you are willing to protect.
+You will usually get better results by trusting your intuition early, having the conversation sooner than feels comfortable, and being clear about the standards and behaviours you are willing to protect, whether that means raising the bar with others or making a decision about your own next move.

 The people around you are always setting a standard.
 At work or in life, the real question is whether they’re lifting you up, or slowly lowering the bar.